by Calculated Risk on 11/21/2018 08:33:00 AM

 Click on graph for larger image.

 This was higher than the consensus forecast.
-The low level of claims suggest relatively few layoffs.
+The low level of claims suggest few layoffs.